Easthampton, Massachusetts

 Easthampton is a city in Hampshire County, Massachusetts, United States.
-The city is on the southeastern edge of the Pioneer Valley near the five colleges in the college towns of Northampton and Amherst.
+The city is in the Pioneer Valley, near the five colleges in the college towns of Northampton and Amherst.
 The population was 16,211 at the 2020 census.

 History

 Easthampton was first settled by European immigrants beginning in 1664 as the village of Pascommuck and was originally part of Northampton.
 On 24 May 1704 during Queen Anne's War, a party of 72 Native Americans attacked the village, killing 19 of 38 residents.
 The village was soon resettled, and by 1785, Easthampton was established as a "district" by Massachusetts (a former type of political entity with less independence than a town), and in 1809, it was incorporated as a town.
 Easthampton is the youngest municipality in Hampshire County by date of incorporation.
 (It was not, however, the last incorporated; two of the three disincorporated towns of the Quabbin Reservoir in Hampshire County, Enfield and Prescott, were incorporated afterwards.)

 The town grew primarily around the Manhan River, both through its phase as a strictly agricultural community and later, through the Industrial Revolution, when mills and factories were first built in Easthampton, mainly in connection with textile manufacturing and its offshoots.
 The first of these, the Williston-Knight Button Company, was established in 1847 by Samuel Williston, son of the town's first minister, a Congregationalist named Payson Williston.
 The company specialized in cloth-covered buttons—a coveted item at the time—and to facilitate the operation of the machinery, a local brook was dammed, creating Nashawannuck Pond.
 Other mills soon opened nearby, a number of them specializing in elastic and rubber thread manufacturing.

 Following this spurt of industrial development, the town's first high school and first national bank opened in 1864, and a town hall was built in 1869.
 Constables were replaced by the town's first police officer in 1871, the same year that Easthampton became a regular stop on the railroad.
 The town's public library opened in 1881, and fourteen years later in 1895 the community was introduced to two new innovations, telephones and streetcars.
 With the influx of new residents came a number of new churches, founded for Catholic, Episcopalian, Lutheran, and Methodist parishioners, as well as a second Congregational church.
 In 1899, the West Boylston Manufacturing Company and the Hampton Company, both specializing in cloth production, moved to Easthampton, recruiting a larger immigrant labor force, particularly from Poland and Canada.